apicraft/detroit2014/OpeningSession.md

 The one law is The Law of Mobility

-If, at any time, you find yourself in a situation where you are neither learning nor contributing, exercise the law of mobility and move to a more productive place.
+If, at any time, you find yourself in a situation where you are not learning and you're not contributing, exercise the law of mobility and move to a more productive place.

 #### Big Egos